PaddleHQ/paddle-go-sdk/README.md

 - [Webhook Unmarshalling](./example_webhook_unmarshal_test.go)
 - [Webhook Verification](./example_webhook_verifier_test.go)

-These are not intended to be comprehensive for each and every operation, instead cover the general flow of operations for entities as well as some useful examples.
+These are not intended to be comprehensive for each and every operation.
+Instead, they cover the general flow of operations for entities as well as some useful examples.

 ## Learn more